 We are a clinical-stage biotechnology company focused on developing therapeutics targeting mast cell driven diseases such as Chronic Spontaneous Urticaria ("CSU"), Chronic Inducible Urticaria ("CIndU") and Asthma.
-We also have ongoing programs in diseases where targeting diseased hemopoietic stem cells can provide benefits, such as Lower to Intermediate Risk Myelodysplastic Syndrome ("LR-MDS"), and stem cell transplant conditioning regimens.
+We also have ongoing programs in diseases where targeting diseased hemopoietic stem cells can provide benefits, such as stem cell transplant conditioning regimens.

 Our lead product candidate, briquilimab, is a monoclonal antibody designed to block stem cell factor ("SCF") from binding to and signaling through the CD117 ("c-Kit") receptor on mast and stem cells.
 The SCF/c-Kit pathway is a survival signal for mast cells and we believe that blocking this pathway may lead to depletion of these cells from skin, which could lead to significant clinical benefit for patients with mast-cell driven diseases such as chronic urticarias.
-To that end, we have commenced a Phase 1b/2a clinical study in CSU, a Phase 1b/2a clinical study in CIndU, are planning to commence a Phase 1b/2a study in Asthma and are actively evaluating the potential for briquilimab in additional mast cell driven diseases.
+To that end, we are focusing on advancing a portfolio of clinical programs in mast cell driven diseases.
+Development highlights include: